We use cookies. If you agree with the terms and conditions you can continue to browse the site.

 The Grand Couloir in Courchevel is renowned as one of the most challenging pistes due to its steepness of 35º and the fact of not being groomed.
 To make the run more manageable, it is recommended to hit it early after fresh snowfall.
 Despite being only 630 m long, it boasts a vertical drop of 340 m, making for an intense experience.
 The path to get there is also noteworthy, as skiers and snowboarders must navigate a narrow and undulating passage marked by previous riders with steep drops on either side.

 Once you get past the first section you reach the steepest part, 85%, the steepest maximum gradient for a slope in Europe, rivalling that of Harakiri (Mayrhofen), which is 78%.
 Grand Couloir, however, apart from being steep, has scary rock walls on both sides.
-From start to finish, skiing the Grand Couloir is a full-fledged adventure that any thrill-seeker should experience.
+From start to finish, skiing the Grand Couloir is a full-fledged adventure that any thrill-seeker should experience and stands as a symbol of extreme skiing in the French Alps, attracting adventurers from around the world to conquer its challenging slopes.

 See ski deals in Courchevel